 If you are running cloud based accounting software there are thousands of add ons that can unlock efficiencies for example, a popular add on allows you to take a photo or upload your receipts from your phone and it will code the expense to your system accordingly, removing the need for data entry.

-If you’re not yet on cloud based accounting software now is the perfect time to give this some consideration to allow for a seamless roll over come 1 July 2019.
-There are many products on the market so talk to your accountant about which product is right for your business.
+If you’re not yet utilising cloud based accounting software efficiently now is the perfect time to give this some consideration and implement updated prior to 1 July.
+There are many products on the market so talk to your accountant about which one is right for your business.

 8. Plan a strategy getaway for your top leaders